cliffordp/cliff-wp-plugin-boilerplate/README.md

 # Credits

-The WordPress Plugin Boilerplate was started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
-In March of 2015 the project was handed over by Tom to [Devin Vinson](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate/)
+The WordPress Plugin Boilerplate was started in 2011, by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
+In March of 2015, the project was handed over by Tom to Devin Vinson.

 This plugin boilerplate was created by [Clifford Paulick](https://github.com/cliffordp/) in 2018, as a fork of [WordPress Plugin Boilerplate with Namespace and Autoloader Support](https://github.com/karannagupta/WordPress-Plugin-Boilerplate), which forked the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) project to add support for Namespaces and Autoloading.

 # Contributing

-**[Reporting issues](https://github.com/cliffordp/WordPress-Plugin-Boilerplate/issues) -- and especially [Pull Requests](https://github.com/cliffordp/WordPress-Plugin-Boilerplate/pulls) -- are welcome!** Do not contribute if you do not agree to this software's license terms.
+**[Reporting issues](https://github.com/cliffordp/WordPress-Plugin-Boilerplate/issues) -- and especially submitting [Pull Requests](https://github.com/cliffordp/WordPress-Plugin-Boilerplate/pulls) -- are welcome!** Do not contribute if you do not agree to this software's license terms.

 # Boilerplate's Changelog